AvePoint/cloud-grouphub-samples/README.md

 A sample solution shows the approach using the AvePoint Group Hub client sdk to interact with Group Hub Service.

 ## Project Details
-The sample solution shows the possible approachs to interact with [AvePoint Cloud Governance](https://www.avepointonlineservices.com/).
+The sample solution shows the possible approachs to interact with [AvePoint GroupHub](https://gh.avepointonlineservices.com/).
 Basically the demo solution show three aspects of the AvePoint Cloud Governace.

 * **_sdk_** project shows the GroupHub Api demo is conformance with group hub web api,sdk is a proxy of the web api and give the client side developer a clear vision of the api interface.